Guidelines for Examination in the European Patent Office

-By decision of the President of the EPO dated 2 September 2016 and pursuant to Article 10(2) EPC, the Guidelines for Examination have been amended.
-As announced in the Notice from the EPO dated 2 September 2016 (OJ EPO 2016, A76), the new Guidelines apply as from 1 November 2016.
+By decision of the President of the EPO dated 4 August 2017 and pursuant to Article 10(2) EPC, the Guidelines for Examination have been amended.
+As announced in the Notice from the EPO dated 4 August 2017 (OJ EPO 2017, A75), the new Guidelines apply as from 1 November 2017.

 The Guidelines have the following eight-part structure:

 - Part A: Guidelines for Formalities Examination

 - Part B: Guidelines for Search

 - Part C: Guidelines for Procedural Aspects of Substantive Examination

 - PartD: Guidelines for Opposition and Limitation/Revocation Procedures

 - Part E: Guidelines on General Procedural Matters